PojavLauncherTeam/PojavLauncher/README.md

 ## Note
 - We do not exist on TikTok.
 No one from the dev team makes TikTok videos.

-# THIS IS A MOSTLY NON-WORKING BUILD MEANT FOR QCXR DEVELOPMENT.
-DO NOT EXPECT THIS TO WORK FOR YOU!

 ## Navigation
 - [Introduction](#introduction)
 - [Building](#building)